White Pony: Accolades

 Alternative Press ranked White Pony as the second best album of 2000, and in their September 2010 issue, placed it in their list of the "Top 10 Most Influential Albums of 2000".
 UK rock magazine Kerrang! named White Pony their third best album of the year behind Queens of the Stone Age's Rated R and At the Drive-In's Relationship of Command.
 In 2011, Complex Media Network's music website, Consequence of Sound, honored White Pony on a "List 'Em Carefully" installment dedicated to writer David Buchanan's top 13 metal records released between 2000 and 2010, noting that Deftones was one of several acts who "helped usher the popularity of complex structure meets MTV audience".
 In 2017, Rolling Stone ranked White Pony as 66th on their list of 'The 100 Greatest Metal Albums of All Time.'
 In 2019, The Guardian ranked it 29th on their list of 'The 100 best albums of the 21st century'.
+Also in 2019, Rae Lemeshow-Barooshian of Loudwire included the album on her list of "the top 50 nu-metal albums of all time", ranking it fifth.
 In 2020, it was named one of the 20 best metal albums of 2000 by Metal Hammer magazine.

 The album's third track, "Elite", won the Grammy Award for Best Metal Performance in 2001.
 The Deftones drummer Abe Cunningham commented on the awards night: "All the people were on the ground, on the floor, and we were up sort of in the balcony, we were like, 'We're not gonna win.
 Look where we're sitting.'
 Everybody else who was winning, they'd get up there quick and get back.
 So we were just watching it and the whole thing was rad, just seeing the (stuff) go down.
 And all of a sudden they called our name.
 We just jumped over this balcony down onto the floor and ran up there.
 It was pretty cool, man".

 The album won the 2000 Kerrang!
 Award for Album of the Year.

 At the 2001 California Music Awards, it won Outstanding Hard Rock/Heavy Metal Album.